 He has two adult children, a son who works in Virginia as an engineer and a daughter who works in the Los Angeles area in public relations.
 In his spare time, he enjoys travel, hiking, tennis and golf and reading history.
 John has served as President of the San Diego World Affairs Council since 2016.

-After her retirement as Director of Business Development and Marketing, Customer Services, she continues to be actively involved in working informally with professional women, being an amateur classical pianist, a life-long passion, and volunteering in a number of community organizations.
+After her retirement as Director of Business Development and Marketing, Customer Services, she continues to be actively involved in working informally with professional women.
+She is also an amateur classical pianist and volunteers in a number of community organizations.
 She is a founding member and Vice-Chair of the Women’s Leadership Council of the United Way of San Diego, and started a volunteer group called GROW (Generating Ripples of Opportunity for Women) to raise money for and awareness of Shakti Rising, a non-profit that is focused on empowering women and developing feminine leadership.

 She has a BS in Chemistry and Applied Music and a MS in Analytical Chemistry.